IBM-Cloud/docs/services/mobileaccess/custom-auth-cordova.md

 #### Arguments
 {: #onAuthenticationChallengeReceived-args}
-* `authenticationContext`: Provided by {{site.data.keyword.amashort}} Client SDK so that developer can report back authentication challenge answers or failure during credentials collection, such as the user cancelling the authentication request.
+* `authenticationContext`: Provided by {{site.data.keyword.amashort}} client SDK so that developer can report back authentication challenge answers or failure during credentials collection, such as the user cancelling the authentication request.
 * `challenge`: A JSON object that contains a custom authentication challenge, as returned by a custom identity provider.

-Calling the `onAuthenticationChallengeReceived` method the {{site.data.keyword.amashort}} Client SDK delegates control to developer.
+Calling the `onAuthenticationChallengeReceived` method the {{site.data.keyword.amashort}} client SDK delegates control to developer.
 The {{site.data.keyword.amashort}} waits for credentials.
-The developer must collect credentials and report them back to the {{site.data.keyword.amashort}} Client SDK by using one of the following  `authContext` interface methods.
+The developer must collect credentials and report them back to the {{site.data.keyword.amashort}} client SDK by using one of the following  `authContext` interface methods.

 ```JavaScript
 onAuthenticationSuccess: function(info){...}